rockset/rockset-js/packages/cli/README.md

   -w, --workspace=workspace                                                     The qualified name of the workspace to
                                                                                 deploy

-  --createMissingWorkspaces                                                     If a workspace does not exist in the
-                                                                                remote, create it

   --dryRun                                                                      If this flag is set, the tool will print
                                                                                 out the names of the Query Lambdas it would deploy and return

+  --failOnMissingWorkspace                                                      If a workspace does not exist in the
+                                                                                remote, the deploy will fail instead of creating one

 DESCRIPTION
   Deploy Query Lambda entities to Rockset from your local project.